Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 My verdict?

-And they were exactly what I was looking for to help my tired eyes that have been looking at the computer for too long as I’m working from home.
+I absolutely adore my eyeglasses from The Framery.
+I love the way they look on my face.
+They’re lightweight.
+And they were exactly what I was looking for to help my tired eyes that have been looking at the computer for too long.

-Alternatives to Liingo Eyewear
+Alternatives to The Framery

 There are a number of other online eyeglasses retailers who will send home try on kits, including Warby Parker, David Kind, and ROKA.